bphackers/ethtraining/README.md

 Download the latest version of parity or geth
 Install Metamask on Chrome or Firefox
-Download the latest version of remix
+Download the latest version of remix-ide

 ## 2. Parity setup & infrastructure setup
 ----